davidechiappetta/Recursive-flood-fill-with-4-directions-VB6/README.md

 ### Code for the recursion, uncomment the call to viewPosition() for understanding the logic of the recursion, or comment it for matter of speed.
 ![image](https://raw.githubusercontent.com/davidechiappetta/Recursive-flood-fill-with-4-directions-VB6/main/img/code1.png)
 ![image](https://raw.githubusercontent.com/davidechiappetta/Recursive-flood-fill-with-4-directions-VB6/main/img/code2.png)

+### another particular note:<BR>this recursive function limits the movement to the 4 main directions, up, left, down, righ, so when it encounters a black or yellow box the algorithm skips that box, if you had increased the movement to 8 directions for example up, up-left, left, down-left, down etc.. in practice if you also included the diagonals then the code would have skipped the boundaries of the black boxes and filled all the white boxes,<BR>this program can be applied to any game that implies a maze, but if you have to apply it to a paint program to fill shapes it would not be very useful because the pixels to fill would be thousands and the stack used by recursion is not so capable of storing all the states of the pixels, in this case we use other algorithms that involve a virtual stack created in the heap to replace recursion.